-He joined that firm following his departure from the United States Department of Health and Human Services (HHS) in 2007 were he lead the nation’s principal social assistance program for lone parents ($16.5 billion) during the Bush Administration.
+He joined that firm following his departure from the United States Department of Health and Human Services (HHS) in 2007, where he led the nation’s principal social assistance program for lone parents ($16.5 billion) during the Bush Administration.
 Mr. Collins was a two-time recipient of the HHS Secretary’s Distinguished Award for Service his team’s work on transforming employment services.
-During his tenure, his office led the reauthorization of the state-implemented assistance program that helped more into work.
+During his tenure, his office led the reauthorization of the state-implemented assistance program that helped more individuals into work.

 Mr. Collins’ work in reducing poverty and transforming state and local governments extends to all 50 states, as his human service career began as a work readiness instructor and trainer to state, local governments, and community-based organizations across the United States.
 He has been a key contributor to landmark reform efforts in New York City, Minnesota, and Wisconsin.